top of page

 "Music as one part of the flow of the day’s events rather than as the full stop at the end of the day.
 That’s a great addition to the Brisbane scene."

-- Greg Hooper for RealTime Arts, for DeClassified Music concert series, Brieley as producer and artistic director, 2014
+- Greg Hooper for RealTime Arts, for the DeClassified Music concert series in Brisbane, Brieley as producer and artistic director, 2014

 Creative Sparks Award from the Brisbane City Council